vacu9708/vacu9708/open_source_contributions.md

 ## Open source contributions
 Contributed to [PyTorch / ExecuTorch](https://github.com/pytorch/executorch) (Meta's on-device AI inference framework)
 - Fixed a numerical precision bug in softmax, log_softmax, mean, and sum where BFloat16 accumulation caused significant precision loss for large input sizes by switching to float32 accumulation [#20090](https://github.com/pytorch/executorch/pull/20090)
-- Eliminated redundant per-call computation in a core numerical reduction routine, extending an existing performance-optimization pattern to operations that previously lacked it [#21142](https://github.com/pytorch/executorch/pull/21142)
+- Optimized amax and amin reductions by adding a fast path for contiguous innermost-dimension inputs, extending existing reduction performance optimizations to additional operators [#21142](https://github.com/pytorch/executorch/pull/21142)
 - Added support for the tensor flip operation in an Arm ML compiler backend, including a pass that decomposes the multi-axis case into hardware-supported reversals, so models using it run on the accelerator instead of falling back to the CPU [#20592](https://github.com/pytorch/executorch/pull/20592)
 - Extended an Arm NPU compiler pass to support argmin alongside argmax and added a compile-time overflow guard for index-to-int32 casts to unblock downstream hardware delegation for models that previously failed with a runtime type mismatch [#19918](https://github.com/pytorch/executorch/pull/19918)
 - Enabled depthwise Conv3D delegation to Arm NPU targets by extending DecomposeGroupedConvPass to decompose rank-5 depthwise inputs, turning a runtime crash into a hardware-accelerated path [#19902](https://github.com/pytorch/executorch/pull/19902)